SuperIlu/DOStodon/README.md

 - Have fun

 # Changelog
+## 14. Dec 2022
+- Switched from nanojpeg to libjpeg to be able to load progressive JPEGs
+- Added toot stat display to home screen

 ## 13. Dec 2022
 - Disabled TLS/SSL certificate verification for now.
 DOStodon is not able to verify the certificate of https://mastodon.social anymore and I need to dive deeper into the reason for that.
 - Added Page UP/DOWN and HOME/END to home and notifications